hasankoman/n8n-project/README.md

 ## Project Structure

 The project currently consists of a single `README.md` file.
 As the project expands, this section will be updated with a more detailed overview of the directory structure, including descriptions of each component.

 ## Tech Stack & Dependencies

-*This section will be updated with a list of the project's technologies and dependencies, including versions, once the project's development is further along.*
+*This section will be updated with a list of the project's technologies and dependencies, including versions, once the project's development is further along.*  Currently, it is assumed that `n8n` and `node.js` (with `npm`) are utilized.

 ## Installation & Setup